 Often, for the mother, the diagnosis can reaffirm a feeling that "there has been something not quite right".
 Mothers tend to have an instinct about these things and they spend enough time with their own children and with other people's children (in mother's groups, school and preschool groups), to know that there are developmental differences between their child and others.

 After passing that response, I was told about the genetic link and it all began to make sense.
-After all, even aspies who unknowningly have the condition can relate to feeling "alien".
+After all, even people who don't know that they're on the spectrum can usually relate to feeling "alien" when surrounded by others.

 Settling Over Time